(Noisebridge on do-ocracy)

 - Riot is the flagship semi-secure chat system for Matrix.
 Looks a little like Slack.

-- Gitter is a hosted and open-source system. (gitter source) in principle you can run yourself if you have a trusted macOS server lying about.
+- Gitter is a hosted and . (open-sourcee) system.
 It‘s sort of like its more famous cousin Slack, apparently?
 Now you are responsible for your own security.
 Is that better?

 - Slack is a communication platform somewhat more oriented towards workplace organising than other chat programs.
 Can be forced to support mathematics.
 Its UX is unsatisfactory for ad hoc groups (signing on is hard, and it requires people to learn how to turn on notifications, and you end up with a million Slack channels of low activity) and it is hosted by a third party with dubiously competent enforcement of their jurisdiction’s wacky geopolitical tantrums.